goodekat/LIME-diagnostics-paper/README.md

 is due to the fact that some of the lands are missing from the data (probably due to tank rank): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
-The first 13 variables in the data are the same as those in the training data (see the variable definitions associated with `bullet-train`).
-The \`14th variable is:
+The 14 variables in the data are the same as those in the training data (see the variable definitions associated with `bullet-train`).

-  - rfscore = the random forest score associated with the comparison in support of a match

 `example-signatures`: Contains the signature data from two bullet-land signatures that are a match.
 The variables in the data are as follows: